dyte-io/docs/docs/react-web-core/reference/DytePlugin.md

 ### plugin.addPluginView(iframe, viewId)

-This method adds the communcation layer between the plugin inside the iframe and the core application (meeting object) in the main window.
+This method adds the communication layer between the plugin inside the iframe and the core application (meeting object) in the main window.

 **Kind**: instance method of [<code>DytePlugin</code>](#module_DytePlugin)